Faculty Resources for Remote/Hybrid Teaching

 - Ohio Wi-Fi Hotspot Locations - a list of public hotspot locations in Ohio, provided by InnovateOhio.

-Click here for tips on helping the performance of your home network.
+UTech's Teaching and Learning Team has additional tips to improve the performance of your home network.

 Zoom is the CWRU online video conferencing platform.
 With Zoom, users can host video conferencing and audio meetings, collaborate, and participate in classes.
 All CWRU Faculty, staff, and students have access to Zoom by going to case.edu/zoom.